On Liberty falls into four broad parts:

 Why?
 One kind of argument concerns individual self-development.
 Mill maintains that individuals learn from their mistakes and they only learn by trying things for themselves.
 So even if they are bad decision makers, the only way to make them better is to leave them at liberty.
 (I suppose he was assuming that improved individual decision making is far superior to constant social paternalism.
 It would be interesting to spell out exactly why that is so.)

 On the other side, Mill has many arguments for the conclusion that the alternatives to individual decision making are all worse.
 Society knows less and cares less about an individual’s life than that individual does.
 So even if the individual chooses badly, society would be worse.
-Hence, the individual should be left at liberty.
+Hence, he concludes, individuals should be left at liberty.

+The other concerns Mill’s argument that individuals should not be allowed to sell themselves into slavery.
+(More precisely, the state should not enforce any such contracts.)
 That seems to run afoul of his idea that individuals should be free to do any merely self-regarding act that they choose.
 It’s my life, after all, why can’t I spend it as a slave if that’s what I want?
 I don’t mean to be flip.
 I could agree to an onerous labor agreement in order to support my family.
-Or maybe I think it is important to commit myself to my marriage without the possibility of divorce.
+Or maybe I think it is important to commit myself to a monastic life.
 These are both things that someone may rationally decide to do.

-I offered an interpretation that would make Mill’s position seem less paradoxical.
-The idea was that liberty is important for self-development.
+I think Mill’s idea was that liberty is important for self-development.
 People who sell themselves into slavery lose the chance at development.
 Since Mill’s case for liberty rests on its role in individual development, it does not extend to this case.
 Just to be clear: that is speculation on my part, it is not something that Mill explicitly says.

-I think we will miss the point if we get hung up on the specific example of slavery, however.
-Mill is not actually worried about the widespread use of voluntary slavery contracts.
+I also want to point out that Mill was really talking about marriage.
+He is not actually worried about the widespread use of voluntary slavery contracts.
 His real target is divorce laws that made it very difficult for women to get out of bad marriages.
 Here is what the law was like in his time, according to Colin Heydt, the author of the entry on Mill in the Internet Encyclopedia of Philosophy.

 Mill is saying that marriage in his time was similar to voluntary slavery.
+He is arguing that the fact that women enter marriage voluntarily doesn’t make this OK.
 This is a theme he expanded on in his On the Subjection of Women (1869).